Mindful Eating Programs and Training

 In the aftermath of a binge, there is usually a sense of desperation and a renewed dedication to the next diet.
 You make plans to be “good” again—the next day, “on Monday,” or “after the holidays.”
 Of course dieting doesn’t stop binge eating.
 For many people restrictive eating simply becomes part of the binge cycle.

-(If you struggle with emotional eating or binge eating, click here to read about the Mindful Eating for Binge Eating Program.)
+The good news is that effective treatment is available!
+If you struggle with emotional eating or binge eating, click here to learn more about the Am I Hungry?
+Mindful Eating for Binge Eating Program.

 Facebook